How the Council for Scientific and Industrial Research Transformed Manufacturing Practices to Combat COVID-19

 The process of design to production for this type of equipment would typically take 18 months.
 The achievement of a 3-month start-to-finish process exemplifies how digital transformation allows manufacturers to respond flexibly and efficiently in crisis situations, as well as anticipate and accommodate the changing market demands that have increased over the last decade.

 “We were looking for an MES system that could operate across multiple organizations at high scale.
-Siemens Opcenter was able to manage all the different parts of our virtual factory seamlessly,” said Riaan Coetze, Project Manager, CSIR.
+Siemens Opcenter was able to manage all the different parts of our virtual factory seamlessly,” said Riaan Coetzee, Project Manager, CSIR.

 Lessons Learned in the Project